Benwaf/alx-higher_level_programming/0x03-python-data_structures/README.md

 File: 9-max_integer.py -  function that finds the biggest integer of a list.
 File: 10-divisible_by_2.py - function that finds all multiples of 2 in a list.
 File: 11-delete_at.py - function that deletes the item at a specific position in a list.
-File: 12-switch.py - Complete the source code in order to switch value of a and b
+File: 12-switch.py - Complete the source code in order to switch value of a and b.